nccgroup/depthcharge/payloads/README.md

-This directory contains the built-in example payloads and a Makefile that you use to to build them.
+This directory contains the built-in example payloads and a Makefile that you can use to to build them.